-- (1) Attention is drawn to the "Instructions to Candidates" issued before each assessment. - (2) Attention is drawn to the Important Notice included in the "Instructions to Candidates" -

-"You are responsible for your behaviour.
-Disciplinary action may be taken by persons in charge of the assessment centre in case of misbehaviour at the centre.
+- (1) Attention is drawn to the "Instructions to Candidates" issued before each assessment. - (2) Attention is drawn to the Important Notice included in the "Instructions to Candidates" - taken by persons in charge of the assessment centre in case of misbehaviour at the centre.
 The possible disciplinary measures that may be taken against a candidate who engages in behaviour which is substantially disruptive may range from a severe verbal warning to being required to take the assessment in a separate classroom and in extreme cases, disqualification of the candidate."